Bristol: Brunel, Bridges and Bakeries

 TOWARD BRISTOL’S INDY DISTRICT

-There’s no monorail here though, but there is a conventional railway – the Severn Beach line which having sated my Redland wanderlust (save for Chandos Road) for who knows how long I continue along the aforementioned Zetland Road toward Montpellier and The Arches; now bound together as Bristol’s Independent District.
+There’s no monorail here though, but there is a conventional railway – the Severn Beach line which having sated my Redland wanderlust (save for Chandos Road and its cheese shop) for who knows how long I continue along the aforementioned Zetland Road toward Montpellier and The Arches; now bound together as Bristol’s Independent District.

 The signage might have changed but Plastic Wax remains in the same premises as always, though the vinyl is now a bit more on the pricey side.
 Close to that is Wong’s Acupuncture Clinic again a little more streamlined and the window view I shot in the late nineties with all its medicines is sadly no longer visible.